 The problem with travel to the Bahamas, it turns out, is not getting there but rather traveling between islands.
 Almost all the flights connect through Nassau, making the trip five hours—or longer than it actually takes you to get there in the first place if coming from, say, Tennessee—excessive.
+Which is why discovering Deep Water Cay was a game-changer.

 That was what we ran into when planning our most recent Caribbean jaunt.
 Did we want to go to Eleuthera?
 Or maybe back to Exuma?
 I did so enjoy my trip there before.
 How about Harbour Island?
 I’ve always wanted to go there.
 Things were figured out pretty quickly for us, however, when I did a few hotel searches for pricing and found out that all of the resorts on these islands were closed for the month of October—the same time we’d already be down there for Angie’s wedding—for hurricane season and maintenance.
 Blimey!
 It was looking as if we wouldn’t actually be able to tack on a second island to this trip, and much of Abaco was also shuttered during the time.